 This post may contain affiliate links.

-Your favorite Chex Mix got a Christmas makeover--this Christmas Puppy Chow has the peppermint chocolate combo that the holidays are made of!
-Add some festive red and green M&M's to really get festive!
+Your favorite Chex Mix got a Christmas makeover–this easy Mint Chocolate Christmas Puppy Chow recipe (or muddy buddies!) has the peppermint chocolate combo that the holidays are made of!
+Only 10 minutes to prep and full of red and green M&M’s to really get festive!

 Do you call it “puppy chow” or “muddy buddies”?

-This Dark Chocolate Peppermint Christmas Puppy Chow (or Muddy Buddies or reindeer chow) is the perfect treat for a movie night in over the holidays, packaged up in a jar for a simple edible gift, or as the star of the dessert table at the party!
+This Dark Chocolate Peppermint Christmas Puppy Chow (reindeer chow, muddy buddies, whatever you call it) is the perfect Christmas recipe for a movie night in over the holidays, packaged up in a jar for a simple edible gift for the cookie exchange, or as the star of the dessert table at the party!

 Mint and chocolate are my holiday love language.
-Try this Mint Chocolate Pretzel Bark, No Bake Peppermint Oreo Cheesecake and No Bake Mint Brownies too!
+Try this Mint Chocolate Pretzel Bark, No Bake Peppermint Oreo Cheesecake, Mint Chocolate Chip Cookies, and No Bake Mint Brownies too!

 - dark chocolate chips: or chunks, you choose.
 I loved the look of adding the chunks that were not melted into the bowl, but the chips are just fine.
 No dark chocolate?
-Milk or even white chocolate chips will be great as well.
-Really any kind of chocolate that will melt should do the trick.
-Also now that I am typing this, I want to try it with white chocolate.
-Yum!
+White chocolate chips will be great as well.
+Really any kind of chocolate that will melt should do the trick–semisweet chocolate chips, milk chocolate chips, etc.

 - peppermint extract: a little goes a loooooong way, trust me.
-I used ½ teaspoon and found it to be the perfect amount.
+I used 1/2 tsp and found it to be the perfect amount.
 If you really like your mint then add a bit more.

 - Holiday Mint M&Ms: I love the mint M&Ms and stalk the stores for them the second Halloween is over.
 You can use another flavor or the classic candy if preferred.

-- Melt the chocolate in 20-25 second increments in the microwave.
+Step 1: Melt the chocolate in 20-25 second increments in the microwave in a microwave-safe bowl.
 Stir after every cycle in the microwave.
-You don't want to scald the chocolate--there is no return if it is overcooked.
+You don’t want to scald the chocolate–there is no return if it is overcooked.
 When the chocolate is mostly smooth, but with a few lumps from chips, just stir to melt the rest of the way.
-Don't add anything else into the chocolate until melted.
-Stir in the peppermint, vanilla and butter (if using) (step 1)
+Don’t add anything else into the chocolate until melted.
+Stir in the peppermint, vanilla–or just peppermint is fine!

-- If you prefer, you can use just the peppermint extract and omit the vanilla in this Christmas Chex Mix.
+If you prefer, you can use just the peppermint extract and omit the vanilla in this holiday puppy chow.
 I like the combination of the two.

-You can add other fun ingredients to this Christmas puppy chow to vary it and add some extra fun flavors.
+You can add other fun ingredients to this Christmas puppy chow to vary it and add some extra fun flavors to your sweet snack mix.
 The following are a few ideas:

 - pretzels for a sweet and salty flavor